Admissions Policy 2024.docx

 Roselyn House School is a school which caters for the needs of individual students who demonstrate a range of social, emotional and mental health difficulties.
 However, this school reserves the right to refuse admission to students who demonstrate extreme behaviours, where Roselyn House School feels it cannot meet those specific requirements.

-A student may also be placed on a permanent or temporary RHISE (Roselyn House Individual Support Education) timetable, which is bespoke to their needs and agreed with the placing authority, parents and young person.
+A student may also be placed on a permanent or temporary outreach timetable, which is bespoke to their needs and agreed with the placing authority, parents and young person.
 This may consist of reduced hours, as this has been agreed by all parties, to be more beneficial at the current time for the student.
-Students on a RHISE Programme will have Roselyn House School (The RHISE Service) named on their EHCP.
+Students on a outreach programme will have Roselyn House School named on their EHCP.

 Individuals who have a history of misuse of illegal substance, violence involving a weapon and arson may not be considered for admission.